 - The band subsequently went to Switzerland to perform at the 1997 Montreux Jazz Festival, picking up the Spice Girls’ percussionist Fergus Grerand, a jazz sax player who also doubled on keys and whistled a bit, the marvelous Indian violinist Chandrashekar and, astonishingly for the rough, tough man’s world of rock’n’roll, some girls – Maria Mendonca on keys/vocals and singer Perla den Boer from the Dutch Antilles via Pluto).
 This experiment was not repeated, although not for gender-related reasons: before finally collapsing under it’s own weight, they delivered a stonking version of Todd Rundgren’s ‘Tiny Demons’, to be seen up there above.
 And then it was back to the real world…

-- This CD includes bonus tracks – remixes, the live Todd tune and more.
+- The download includes bonus tracks – remixes, the live Todd tune and more.